jesse23/chrome-extension-example/README.md

-Example project and playground for the [Chrome]
+Example project and playground for the Chrome Extension.